Standard of living: Decent living standard

 The standard of living varies between individuals depending on different aspects of life.
-The standard of living consists of the individuals having the basics such as food, shelter, social safety and interaction, which all contribute to their wellbeing and what is considered to be a decent living standard.
+The standard of living consists of the individuals having fundamentals such as access to food, clean water, shelter, social safety (the right to feel secure from harm, harassment and discrimination) and qualitative interaction, which all contribute to their wellbeing and what is considered to be a decent living standard.

 Commentators use a number of different measures and approaches to establish the decent living standard (DLS).
-The decent living standard revolves around the idea and principle that a majority of the population demand the basics that will allow them to have shelter, food and water; however it is not always able to be maintained for a long period of time.
+The decent living standard revolves around the idea and principle that a majority of the population demand the fundamentals that will allow them to have shelter, food and water; however these fundamentals is not always able to be maintained for a long period of time.

 Factors considered by scholars

 Standard of living might be evaluated using a number of characteristics including as the quality and availability of employment, real income, disposable income, class disparity, poverty rate, quality and housing affordability, hours of work required to purchase necessities, gross domestic product, inflation rate, amount of leisure time, access to and quality of healthcare, quality and availability of education, literacy rates, life expectancy, occurrence of diseases, cost of goods and services, infrastructure, access to, quality and affordability of public transportation, national economic growth, economic and political stability, freedom, environmental quality, climate and safety.
 For the purposes of economics, politics and policy, it is usually compared across time or between groups defined by social, economic or geographical parameters.

-Standard of living is generally measured by standards such as inflation-adjusted income per person and poverty rate.
-Other measures such as access and quality of health care, income growth inequality, and educational standards are also used.
+Standard of living can be measured by the inflation-adjusted income per person.
+Due to the income distribution a more representative measure of the median voter living standard is the median income.
+Other measures such as poverty rate, access and quality of health care, income growth inequality, and educational standards are also used.
 Examples are access to certain goods (such as the number of refrigerators per 1000 people), or measurement of health such as life expectancy.
 It is the ease by which people living in a time or place are able to satisfy their needs and/or wants.

 There is also the biological standard of living, which pertains to how well the human biological organism fares in its socio-economic environment.
 It is often measured by the height of a population.

 The idea of a 'standard' may be contrasted with the quality of life, which takes into account not only the material standard of living but also other more intangible aspects that make up human life, such as leisure, safety, cultural resources, social life, physical health, environmental quality issues.

+Standard of living may be subject to inflation by itself (lifestyle creep or inflation) when more resources are spent on standard of living, or when former luxuries become perceived necessities.